MartinEBravo/deep-learning-project/README.md

 # Back to the Present: Ancient Speech in Our Days with RNNs & Transformers

-This project explores the use of RNNs and Transformer-based models to generate text in ancient or classical languages, particularly focusing on texts such as *El Quijote* and *Tirant lo Blanc* (in ancient Valencian).
+This project explores the use of RNNs and Transformer-based models to generate text in ancient or classical languages, particularly focusing on texts such as *El Quijote* (in Spanish) and *Tirant lo Blanc* (in ancient Valencian).
 The ultimate goal is to bring historical speech styles back to life using modern neural architectures.

 ## 📚 Description